 New research has also shown that Almeida was led into an ambush by his men and that they, subsequently, reported his murder as the tragic fulfillment of the witches’ prophecy.
 (KoS p.33) The reasons for Almeida’s assassination will be discussed in another post.

 The burial site, then and now, 1512 and 2012.
-Unable to find the grave two years after the massacre, the Portuguese erected a stone cairn and wooden cross to mark the site.
+Unable to find the grave two years later, an ad hoc group of passing Portuguese sailors erected a stone cairn and wooden cross to mark the site.
 It was the first and only time that Almeida’s compatriots called again at the Cape.
-The engraving (shown left) is by Pieter van der Aa and was produced for a travel book two hundred years after the event.
+The engraving (left) is by Pieter van der Aa and produced for a travel book two hundred years after the event.
 The cross and cairn, now lost, constitutes the earliest war memorial in South Africa.
-The pool of water in the photograph echoes the old shoreline/intertidal zone which has also since disappeared.
+The pool of water seen in the photo (right), recalls the former shoreline/intertidal zone which has also long since disappeared.

 This concludes the post Earliest battle site rediscovered.